krisleech/ma/README.md

 We provide a simple Struct-like event object, `Ma::Event`, but would recommend using some thing like [dry-struct](https://dry-rb.org/gems/dry-struct/1.0/) to define an event schema.

+A useful constraint, if you are using asynchronous listeners, is that dry-struct only supports primative types like `String`, `Integer`, `Hash` and `Array, which are easily serialized for transport over the wire to a background worker.

 #### Enhancing Events